Twins vs. Giants Player Props Betting Odds

 Correa Stats

-- Correa has picked up at least one hit in three straight games.
-During his last five outings he is batting .333 with two doubles, six walks and an RBI.
+- Correa brings a three-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .333 with two doubles, six walks and an RBI.

 Correa Recent Games